 The government as created a body called AYUSH (which comprises of alternative streams of medicine like Ayurveda, Unani, Yoga, Naturopathy, Siddha and Homeopathy).
 AYUSH is a 10 billion market, expected to grow to 13 billion by 2020; this has impacted a range of startups to tap into this market.

-For me as a practitioner in the alternative health space, using foods (diet) to cure or reverse people ailments; health products being sold in large food stores with just an FSSAI license does not work.
+For me as a practitioner in the alternative health space, the future of wellness lies in using foods (diet) to cure or reverse people ailments; and health products being sold in large food stores with just an FSSAI license does not work.
 We need the government tighter regulations viz-aviz food products being sold.